 - From your planned wake-up time, set a bedtime schedule based on the hours of sleep that you need.

-- Set back "bedtime" by 30 minutes to allow preparation and wind-down prior to going to bed.
+- Set aside 30 minutes prior to "bedtime" as a wind-down prior to going to bed.
+No work, no bills or chores are allowed.
+Just relax.

 ** Here is an additional set of tips.
 Chart all three periods being pre-bedtime, the time actually lying down, and the actual time you wake up.
 Keep track of all three of these.